 - If your coil has frozen, there are things you can do before calling the pros:

-- Make sure your vents are open and your filters aren’t dirty (replace if they are).
+- Make sure your vents are open and your filters aren’t dirty (replace your filters if they are).

 The easiest and most essential thing you can do to maintain your air conditioning unit in good shape is to change the clogged air filter!
 Set reminders every quarter and keep filter backups for an easy swap.

-It’s also a good idea to get professional maintenance done in the spring, just before your AC’s workload ramps up for the summer (especially if your AC system is old).
+It’s also a good idea to get professional maintenance done in the spring before your AC’s workload ramps up for the summer (especially if your AC system is old).